dcoldeira/dcoldeira/README.md

 I am a passionate software developer with a diverse skill set in the following areas:

-- **Dart/Flutter:** Expertise in building cross-platform mobile applications with a focus on performance and user experience.
+- **Dart/Flutter:** Expertise in building cross-platform applications with a focus on performance and user experience.
 - **Embedded Systems and IoT:** Proficient in designing and developing embedded systems and IoT solutions, integrating hardware and software seamlessly.
 - **C++:** Strong background in C++ programming, particularly for embedded systems and IoT applications.
 - **Python:** Experienced in Python for various applications, including automation, data analysis, and web development.